-- 3. Complete the Warragamba Dam crest gates construction project by June 2011.
+- H Output measures - 3.
+Complete the Warragamba Dam crest gates construction project by June 2011.
 This project involves: - raising the radial gates to provide greater clearance for passing of flood waters - improving drum and radial gate reliability and strength - updating the drum and radial gate control system, and - application of protective painting.